Axis-Fi/axis-core/design/EMPA.md

 - This requires direct transactions to the EMPA auction module since the `submitPrivateKey` and `decryptAndSortBids` functions are not generic and won't be on the BatchAuctionHouse
 - If a seller elects to manage the private key through the API, then anyone can release the private key upon auction conclusion.
+- However, if the seller manages the private key directly, this may pose a problem, as the seller will be able to decrypt the bids at any time and potentially elect to not settle the auction lot.
+This is mitigated through the following:
+  - The seller will not receive any of the proceeds unless the auction lot is settled.
+  - As batch auctions are pre-funded, the base token capacity of the auction lot will not be returned to the seller.
+  - Prior to submission of the private key (which would allow for bid decryption and then settlement) and outside of the dedicated settlement window (by default, until 6 hours after the conclusion of the auction lot), bidders are able to cancel/refund their bids.
+  - The net effect is that if the seller elects to never settle the auction lot, bidders are able to obtain their deposits.

 What could cause a loss of funds?

-- ❌ If the seller creates an auction directly with the contracts (eschewing the API) and retains the private key, they are able to delay settlement indefinitely by withholding the private key.
-In the current design, bidder funds would be held until decryption and settlement is complete.
+- ✅ If the seller creates an auction directly with the contracts (eschewing the API) and retains the private key, they are able to delay settlement indefinitely by withholding the private key.
+For this reason, bids can be cancelled/refunded until the private key is submitted.
-  - However, outside of the initial settlement window (for 6 hours after conclusion of the auction lot) and before the submission of the private key, bidders are able to obtain refunds of their bids.
 - ✅ If the bid decryption fails: the decryption of the bid amount out reverts if the submitted private key is invalid, but `submitPrivateKey` checks if the private key is valid before storing it.
 - ✅ If the storage of a decrypted bid fails: the decrypted bid amount out will only be stored if it and the derived price (`amount/amountOut`) is within the bounds of `uint96`.
 A number larger than that will be skipped.